-SUPPLEMENT TO THE ARTICLE FOR TOWARDS FREEDOM: THE TRUE STORY OF THE 9TH PAN AFRICAN CONGRESS
+SUPPLEMENT TO THE ARTICLE in TOWARDS FREEDOM: THE TRUE STORY OF THE 9TH PAN AFRICAN CONGRESS

 “Mr. Siphiwe Baleka, New Afrika.
 I have the honor to inform you that Togo is hosting the 9th Pan African Congress, scheduled from 29 October to 02 November 2024 in Lomé on the general theme: Renewal of Pan-Africanism and Africa's role in the reform of multilateral institutions: Mobilizing resources and reinventing itself to act. . . .
 The general programme of activities includes a session entitled "Words to Pan-Africanists" to enable the delegates to benefit from your rich experience, your contributions to the advancement and consolidation of Pan-Africanism, your vision and the current and future role of Africa on the international scene, as well as your expectations for the 9th Pan-African Congress.
 I have therefore the honour to invite you to lead the work of this session.
 I remain convinced that your participation will bring inestimable value to the 9th Congress, by enriching the discussions between the congress participants.”